 is the editorial/admin staff of Creative Politics, and the pen name used for the original Federalist Papers making the case for the US Constitution in the 1780s.
 The founders of Creative Politics are a father and son team, both left-handed.

-Escalation is the strategy of threatened minorities, as Republicans are, to make themselves bigger than they actually are, and give themselves more of a footprint than they actually deserve, and is especially hard to resist when the escalation has the lethality to even up the odds: you kill one of mine; I kill ten of yours.
+Escalation is the favored strategy of threatened minorities to make themselves bigger than they actually are, and give themselves more of a footprint than they actually deserve, and is especially hard to resist when the escalation has the lethality to even up the odds: you kill one of mine; I kill ten of yours.
 In this case, the weapon of choice is lifetime appointments.
-Today we have five Supreme Court justices–a majority–appointed by minority rulers who lost the vote (we don’t call it the popular vote around here), all among the most conservative justices ever to serve (with a sixth, Clarence Thomas, who is even more so), all destined to serve as close to an actual lifetime as possible, because all were deliberately selected to be young.
-It’s easy to understand why Democrats are spoiling to pack the courts in response to years of TIT!! for tat.
-But escalation is escalation, and as representatives of the majority of we, the people, they are the party that has the power to put an end to the political death spiral escalation leads to, and find another way back home.
+Today we have five Supreme Court justices–a majority–appointed by minority rulers who lost the vote, all among the most conservative justices ever to serve (along with a sixth, Clarence Thomas, who is even more so).
+All destined to serve as close to an actual lifetime as possible, because all were deliberately selected to be young.
+It’s easy to understand why Democrats are spoiling to pack the courts at first January light in response.
+But escalation is escalation is escalation, and as representatives of the majority of we, the people, they are the party that has the power to put an end to the political death spiral escalation leads to, and find another way back home.
 We have some suggestions.

 And this isn’t going to change, because even if it did, at this point nobody would believe it.
 That ship has sunk.

-Fortunately, we have a construct that works pretty well when faced with a situation where we need an organization in place that has to be scrupulously apolitical, yet is charged with monitoring some portion of the beating heart of the political process.
+Fortunately, we have a construct that works pretty well when we need an organization that has to be scrupulously apolitical, yet is charged with monitoring some valve or chamber of the beating heart of politics.
 Take the FEC, for example, the Federal Election Commission, which makes and enforces the rules for all federal elections.
 Could there be an organization more likely to be accused, left and right, literally, of partisan intrigue?
 Except it isn’t, because the FEC has an even number of commissioners, and by law half must be Democrats, half Republicans.
 It can make no decisions, take no actions, that are partisan; every election rule must have bipartisan support.

-Conservatives who are really conservatives should love this proposal, but to be fair they have the most to lose from the change, as they’ve gained a tight grip on the sword of justice they imagine the Court to be, one they expect to be able to use to cut down progressive legislation like a scythe for decades to come.
-Which could result in especially delicious eiferstoren when you tell them, with as much wide-eyed innocence as you can muster, that you’re only trying to be “originalist” and follow “the wisdom of the founders.”
+Conservatives who are really conservatives should love this proposal, but to be fair they have the most to lose from this wheel of fortune as they’ve gained a tight grip on the sword of justice they imagine the Court to be, one they expect to be able to use to cut down progressive legislation like a scythe for decades to come.
+Which could result in especially delicious eiferstoren for the rest of us when we tell them, with as much wide-eyed innocence as we can muster, that we’re only trying to be “originalist” and follow “the wisdom of the founders.”
 That’s right, the original number of Supreme Court justices upon ratification of the Constitution was six, an even number.
 It was wisdom indeed to foresee the trouble that giving an unelected body, appointed for life, the obligation–and opportunity–to say something about every question that comes before it could produce, which an odd number of Supremes all but guarantees.

 The People’s Court

-However compelling you find our first proposed reform, it’s only fair to acknowlege that presidential candidates like Pete Buttigieg have come up with fairly breathtaking and compelling court-packing alternatives.
+However compelling you find our first proposed reform, it’s only fair to acknowlege that thoughtful politicos like Pete Buttigieg have come up with fairly breathtaking and compelling court-packing alternatives.
 In his system, the nine existing justices would choose six more, each of whom would have to be unanimously agreed upon, in all likelihood insuring that the largest voting bloc on the court would always be moderate and relatively non-partisan.
-We should warn you, however, it’s probably best that you not think of this contraption of platonic forms in practice too much–the mechanics and logistics associated with the various likely scenarios it would need to be able to deal with may make your head feel like it’s just enjoyed a game of 3-D chess.
+We should warn you, however, that it’s probably best that you not envision this contraption of platonic forms in practice too much–the mechanics and logistics associated with the various likely scenarios such a system would need to be able to deal with may make your head feel like it’s just enjoyed a game of 3-D chess.
 But for us, the main problem with it remains the assumption made by all such proposals that continue the odd number of justices we have today, the presupposition that we want, in effect, an all-powerful House of Lords potentially deciding what’s good for us at every level of government, in matters great and small.

 In fact, plans like Buttigieg’s assume we want a stunningly narrow slice of human experience–much narrower than the Lords–to be dispositive when it comes to deciding the law of the land.
 Consider the Supreme Court of today.
 Four members of the Court graduated from Harvard Law School.
 Four graduated from Yale.
 RBG, ever the wild child, went to Columbia.
 The two most recent appointees, Neil Gorsuch and Brett Kavanaugh, not only went to the same law school, but the same elite private high school as well.
 After graduating from law school, every member of the current court clerked for a judge (Gorsuch and Kavanaugh for the same judge, in the same term), practiced law, became a judge, and became a Justice.
 If they were involved in the political world at all, it was in the bowels of the Department of Justice bureaucracy.

 To be fair, many of the maddening convolutions of the Constitution seem likely to have been the product of those who wrote it.
 At the time, 90% of Americans were farmers, but there was only one delegate from a farming family at the table.
-There were thirty-four lawyers, though, out of 55 delegates total, a sign of the reductio ad absurdum to come.
-Today, even the so-called “liberal” justices are strongly pro-business, which, in the zero-sum world metastatic capitalism has created, makes them anti-labor, anti-consumer, anti-customer, anti-patient, anti-the common man.
-In a recent nadir that we hope is not just a saddle point, a newly minted Justice, who shall remain nameless (unless you click this link, or remember where most of our coins are made) had a positively Biblical moment that–well, you’ve heard the story, we’re sure, but it bears repeating and repeating and repeating, to the point of political scarification, ideally set to the music of Anatole France:
+There were thirty-four lawyers, though–out of 55 delegates total–a foreshadowing of the reductio ad absurdum to come.
+Today, even the so-called “liberal” justices are strongly pro-business, which, in the zero-sum world metastatic capitalism has created, makes them anti-labor, anti-consumer, anti-customer, anti-patient, anti-common man.
+In a recent nadir in this regard that we hope is not just a saddle point, a newly minted Justice, who shall remain nameless, had a positively Biblical moment just before his ascension that–well, you’ve heard the story, we’re sure, but it bears repeating and repeating and repeating, to the point of political scarification, ideally set to the music of Anatole France:

-Let’s be clear, while this judge seems to feel that he had no choice but to make this “easy” call, and apparently believes it’s only lack of appropriate professional education and credentials that prevents his critics from seeing so, in this near-inverse-perverse of the parable of the Good Samaritan, the other two judges on the panel disagreed and found for the workingman, leaving us to wonder at the wise-worn rhetorical question: which of these was the true judge unto him?
+Let’s be clear, while this judge seems to feel that he had no choice but to make this “easy” call, and apparently believes only lack of appropriate education and credentials prevent his critics from seeing so, in this near-inverse/perverse of the parable of the Good Samaritan, the other two judges on the panel disagreed and found for the workingman, leaving us to wonder: which of these was the true judge unto him?
 With an emphasis on wonder, because this “judge,” using the thread count of his degrees and a favorable partisan breeze, has since sailed onto the Court, and they have not.
-They will not be there the next time a trucker, or a waitress, or a short order cook comes before him.
+They will not be there to re-direct the next time a trucker, or waitress, or short order cook comes before him.

 And lest our liberal friends get into high rue, it bears remembering–and regretting–at least some of what was done in your name on courts past.
 We offer no opinion here on whether Roe v Wade was properly decided, for example, but we think it bears considering whether its phraseology, holdings, and prescriptions, which have helped cost progressives literally hundreds of elections at the state and national level since, would have been better left in the hands of someone other than Harry Blackmun, author of the majority opinion, who, like all our current justices, had never lived outside the moat of law.